Taiwan passport: Second generation biometric passport

 The second generation biometric passport has been issued since 5 February 2018.
 It was originally scheduled to be rolled out on 25 December 2017, however the rollout was suspended a day later and did not resume until 5 February 2018 due to the Dulles Airport image controversy.

+Types of passports

+The Passport Act provides for three types of passports, all issued by the Bureau of Consular Affairs of the Ministry of Foreign Affairs.